Spatial Cox processes in an infinite-dimensional framework: Introduction

 \section{Introduction}

-Spatial point processes constitute an important branch in stochastic modeling and estimation for countable point sets on a planar space, generated by a random mechanism.
+Spatial point processes constitute an important branch of stochastic modeling and statistics for countable point sets on a planar space, generated by a random mechanism.
 These processes are applied in many different fields such as geology, seismology, economics, image processing, ecology, or biology.
 Particularly, the close relation between point processes and geostatistical data has been largely exploited in the field of spatio--temporal correlation analysis.
-There exists indeed an extensive literature on statistical modeling and analysis of point processes (see, e.g., \cite{MollerWaa04}, \cite{Daley8808}; \cite{Illian08}; \cite{Diggleb}; among others).
-The reader is referred to \cite{MollerWaa04} and \cite{Daley8808}, and the references therein, for the theoretical background.
+There exists indeed an extensive literature on statistical modeling and analysis of point processes (see, e.g., \cite{MollerWaa04}, \cite{Daley8808}; \cite{Illian08}; \cite{Diggleb}, among others).
+The reader is referred to \cite{MollerWaa04} and \cite{Daley8808}, and the references therein, for a theoretical background.

 The Poisson process is the most basic and simplest model of point processes.
-This model can be used to build a more flexible and fundamental class of spatial models named Cox processes.
-A Cox process (also called doubly stochastic Poisson process) is obtained as an extension of a Poisson process by considering the intensity function of a non--homogeneous Poisson process as a realization of a random field.
+This process can be used to build a more flexible and fundamental class of models, named Cox processes.
+A Cox process (also called doubly stochastic Poisson process) is obtained as an extension of a Poisson process by considering the intensity function of a non--homogeneous Poisson process a realization of a random function (i.e., a stochastic process in the one--parameter case, or a random field in the multiparameter case).
 Cox processes are natural models for point process phenomena that are environmentally driven, but much less natural for phenomena driven primarily by interactions amongst the points (see, e.g., \cite{MollerWaa04}).
-Cox processes were already introduced, and studied in \cite{Cox55} (see also \cite{Grandell76} and \cite{Stoyan95}).
-The simplicity of a Cox process lies in the fact that the moment properties of a Cox process are equivalent to the moment properties of its corresponding intensity random field.
-Indeed, the intensity function of a Cox process is equal to the expectation of the intensity random field, and the covariance density of a Cox process is equal to the covariance function of its random intensity.
+Cox processes were already introduced and studied in \cite{Cox55} (see also \cite{Grandell76} and \cite{Stoyan95}).
+An attractive feature of Cox processes is the characterization of its marginal distributions from the higher--order moments of the corresponding random intensity function.